Work From Home and Privacy Challenges: What Do Workers Face and What are They Doing About it?: Acknowledgment

 \section{Acknowledgment}

-Eman Alashwali acknowledges the financial support of the Ibn Rushd Program at King Abdullah University of Science and Technology (KAUST).
-This work was funded in part by the Innovators Network Foundation.
-We thank Rachel Martini, Harish Balaji, Mahith Edula, and Zili Zhou for their contributions to the initial survey study during the Usable Privacy and Security course in 2023.
-We also thank the participants for their time and valuable input.
+We thank Prof. Marc Dacier from KAUST for feedback on earlier versions of some sections of this paper.
+We also thank Harish Balaji, Mahith Edula, Rachel Martini, and Zili Zhou for their contributions to the initial survey study during the Usable Privacy and Security course at CMU.
+Finally, we thank the participants for their time and valuable input.